 Our compensation committee annually evaluates the composition of our peer group and adjusts its composition for factors such as recent acquisitions of peer companies, new markets that we have entered or changes in the technology market landscape.
-Based on these criteria, our peer group for 2018, referred to as our 2018 peer group, was approved by our compensation committee and was comprised of the companies listed below.
-We believe that our 2018 peer group continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders:
+Based on these criteria, our peer group for 2019, referred to as our 2019 peer group, was approved by our compensation committee and was comprised of the companies listed below.
+We believe that our 2019 peer group continues to be aligned with our strategic vision and positions us to attract, retain and engage high performing leaders:

-- Acceleron Pharma, Inc.
+- · Acceleron Pharma, Inc.

-- Clovis Oncology, Inc.

-- Loxo Oncology, Inc.(1)

-- Agios Pharmaceuticals, Inc.
+- · Agios Pharmaceuticals, Inc.

-- · Cytokinetics, Inc.

-- Portola Pharmaceuticals, Inc.

 - Alder BioPharmaceuticals, Inc.

-- · Epizyme, Inc.

-- · Radius Health, Inc.

 - Amicus Therapeutics, Inc.

+- · Arena Pharmaceuticals, Inc.

+- Array BioPharma, Inc.(1)

+- · ChemoCentryx Inc

+- · Clovis Oncology, Inc.

 - Global Blood Therapeutics, Inc.

-- Sage Therapeutics, Inc.
+- · Insmed.
+Inc.

-- Array BioPharma, Inc.
+- Intercept Pharmaceuticals, Inc.

-- Insmed, Inc.
+- · Lexicon Pharmaceuticals, Inc.

+- Loxo Oncology, Inc.(2)

+- Madrigal Pharmaceuticals Inc

+- MyoKardia Inc

-- Synergy Pharmaceuticals, Inc.
+- · Portola Pharmaceuticals, Inc.

-- bluebird bio, Inc.
+- · Reata Pharmaceuticals Inc.

-- · Intercept Pharmaceuticals, Inc.
+- · Synergy Pharmaceuticals, Inc.

 - TG Therapeutics, Inc.

-Loxo Oncology, Inc. was acquired by Eli Lilly and Company in February 2019.
+- (1) Array BioPharma, Inc. was acquired by Pfizer in July 2019. - (2) Loxo Oncology, Inc. was acquired by Eli Lilly and Company in February 2019.

-We believe that the compensation practices of our 2018 peer group provided the compensation committee with an appropriate understanding of the competitive market when evaluating and determining the compensation of our named executive officers during 2018.
+We believe that the compensation practices of our 2019 peer group provided the compensation committee with an appropriate understanding of the competitive market when evaluating and determining the compensation of our named executive officers during 2019.
 However, due to the nature of our business, we compete for executive talent with many public companies, including pharmaceutical companies, that are larger and more established than we are or that possess greater resources than we do, or with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
-In addition, while we generally target total direct compensation at the 50th percentile of compensation paid to similarly situated executives at the companies in our 2018 peer group, the assessment of our compensation practices against the competitive market (based on the peer group data) is just one of several factors that inform our compensation committee's judgment in setting executive compensation.
+In addition, while we generally target total direct compensation at the 50th percentile of compensation paid to similarly situated executives at the companies in our 2019 peer group, the assessment of our compensation practices against the competitive market (based on the peer group data) is just one of several factors that inform our compensation committee's judgment in setting executive compensation.
 Our executive compensation decisions are made on a case-by-case basis and comparability to specific percentile rankings do not, in and of themselves, determine individual target compensation opportunities.
 Although our compensation committee uses the 50th percentile as a reference, it also considers other factors, including market conditions, the recommendation of our CEO with respect to executive officers other than himself, the experience level of the named executive officer and their performance against established corporate goals, in determining actual compensation amounts.